She-Hulk: The Sensational She-Hulk

 After a time, She-Hulk returns to the Avengers.
-Repeated exposure to the presence of her teammate Jack of Hearts, who has the innate ability to absorb radiation that is around him, leads to She-Hulk being unable to control her changes, which resulted in her tearing the Vision in half.
-It is then revealed that all of the events were caused by the Scarlet Witch.
-Now, when she is afraid, she not only turns into She-Hulk but her mind becomes maddened by paranoia and rage.
-Jennifer flees, fearing that she will endanger her friends and others, leading to the "Search for She-Hulk" storyline.
+Repeated exposure to the presence of her teammate Jack of Hearts, who has the innate ability to absorb radiation that is around him, leads to She-Hulk being unable to control her changes.
+After realizing that she becomes a feral monster when transforming into She-Hulk, Jennifer flees out of fear that she will endanger her friends and others, leading to the "Search for She-Hulk" storyline.

 The other Avengers track her to the town of Bone, Idaho, where Jennifer is lying low but the anxiety of being found prompts her to change, causing her to damage much of the town.
-Her cousin shows up but fails to reason with her; he "Hulks out" and the two fight—the devastation to the town subsequently being blamed on the Hulk.
+Her cousin shows up but fails to reason with her; he "Hulks out" and the two fight — the devastation to the town subsequently being blamed on the Hulk.
+Jack of Hearts eventually shows up and transfers the radiation back into her body, giving Jennifer back control of her She-Hulk form.
+Later, following the deaths of Jack of Hearts and Scott Lang, she succumbs to her savage side once again, which resulted in her tearing the Vision in half.
+It is then revealed that all of the events were caused by the Scarlet Witch.

 Psychological limitations inhibit her transformation between her two forms.
-For a time, as detailed in "She-Hulk" #4 (March 2006), Jennifer works as a relief volunteer helping to repair Bone.
+For a time, as detailed in She-Hulk #4 (March 2006), Jennifer works as a relief volunteer helping to repair Bone.
 She gains confidence after solving a murder mystery, reveals her green alter-ego to the entire town, and then uses her strength to make many more repairs.
 This, combined with Leonard Samson's new 'gamma-charger', gives her full control over her transformations for, as she said, 'the time being'.